solana-foundation/solana-improvement-documents/proposals/0052-add-receipt-root-to-bankhash.md

 tree root since the network votes on the bankhash for consensus.

 ## Motivation
-The transaction receipt tree as formalized in [SIMD-0064](https://github.com/solana-foundation/solana-improvement-documents/pull/64) proposes a commitment scheme to construct a binary merkle tree of transaction receipts which contain information about the execution status of the transaction.
+The transaction receipt tree proposes a commitment scheme to construct a binary merkle tree of transaction receipts which contain information about the execution status of the transaction.
 The root of this tree needs to have network wide consensus per slot.
 Hence we propose adding the transaction receipt root to Bankhash since it's voted on by the staked nodes who participate in consensus.
 This will